-Buyers – Promissory notes are advantageous to buyers who do not qualify for traditional mortgages because the seller acts as the bank and finances the loan.
+Buyers: Promissory notes are advantageous to buyers who do not qualify for traditional mortgages because the seller acts as the bank and finances the loan.
 The trade off is a higher interest rate since the seller assumes a higher risk.
 The home (or business) serves as the collateral and an agreed upon down payment is the security for the note.
-As long as the buyer makes the agreed payments, they continue to be owners of the home.
+As long as the buyer makes the agreed payments, they continue to have rights to the home.
 Should they default, the seller can take back, or foreclose on, the property.

-Sellers – There are myriad reasons why a seller would choose to use a promissory note, also called carrying back a note.
-Sometimes when selling a mortgage, it is the only choice available if they want to sell their home or property quickly.
+Sellers: There are myriad reasons why a seller would choose to use a promissory note, also called carrying back a note.
+Sometimes when selling a property, it is the only choice available if the seller want to sell their real estate quickly.
 Family members often use promissory notes for ease of transferring and selling property, such as with tracts of farmland among siblings.
-Or, note holders may have acquired promissory notes through divorce proceedings or inheritance.
-In some jurisdictions, a promissory note provides some advantage to the seller, such as being able to transfer the ownership of the note easily or being able to enforce the note more readily when and if a borrower defaults.
+Or note holders may have acquired promissory notes through divorce proceedings or inheritance.
+In some jurisdictions, a promissory note provides some advantages to the seller, such as being able to transfer the ownership of the note easily or being able to enforce the note more readily when and if a borrower defaults.

 Deciding to sell a note to a note buyer or a note buying company is one way to turn a non-liquid asset into a liquid asset in a short amount of time.
-Many sellers simply don’t want the risk of carrying a note long-term, and structure the sale with the intent of selling the note as soon as possible.
-Even though they know note buyers and note buying companies discount the price of notes to offset their risk based on the characteristics of the loan structure, sellers would rather have one lump sum of cash rather than taking in payments over time and waiting thirty years for a return on investment.
+Many sellers simply don’t want the risk of carrying a note long-term, and structure the sale with the intent of selling the real estate note as soon as possible.
+Even though they know note buyers and note-buying companies discount the price of notes to offset their risk based on the characteristics of the loan structure, sellers would rather have one lump sum of cash rather than take payments over time and wait 30 years, for example, for a return on investment.

 There are several factors involved in selling a note successfully.
 If selling a residential, commercial, or business note is in your near future, here are a few things to consider.

-If a seller should choose to use a promissory note, or if one is obtained through other means, other documents that may be present with a note are a Deed of Trust or a Real Estate Contract.
+If a seller should choose to use a promissory note, or if one is obtained through other means, other documents that may be present with a note are a mortgage, deed of trust or a real estate contract.
 All of the documents together represent the evidence of a transaction that can be used for legal and financial purposes such as sale or transfer.
-It’s important that all of the documents related to the sale be presented so record-keeping is critical.
+It’s important that all of the documents related to the sale be presented, so record-keeping is critical.
 This includes records of the down payment, number of payments made, taxes paid, insurance payments and policies, and all the specifics of the original note.

-Once the buyer receives all of the paperwork for underwriting, they will have an appraisal and do a title search performed during the course of the due diligence process.
-You should be sure that the company you work with is willing to pay for the costs associated with the purchase of your mortgage asset, including appraisal, BPO, and title fees.
+Once the buyer receives all of the paperwork for underwriting, they will order an appraisal and do a title search performed during the course of the due diligence process.
+You should be sure that the company you work with is willing to pay for the costs associated with the purchase of your mortgage asset, including appraisal, broker price opinion (BPO) and title fees.
 With a clear title search, the closing can be scheduled either in person or via FedEx or UPS (if the note seller is out of state).
 The final step occurs when the seller receives their payment via wire transfer or check.
-The entire process can take anywhere from 15 to 35 days depending on your location, where the property is located, time to appraise, etc. Overall, a relatively quick process from start to finish in real estate terms.
+The entire process can take anywhere from 15 to 35 days depending on your location, where the property is located, time to appraise, etc. Overall, it’s a relatively quick process from start to finish, in real estate terms.

 As you can tell, the question of “how to sell a promissory note” is a loaded one.
-There’s a lot of expertise and knowledge used to properly handle every kind of promissory note, but we hope you’ve left with a basic knowledge of how to sell a promissory note!
-If you have any questions or would like a quote, feel free to contact us today!
+There’s a lot of expertise and knowledge used to properly handle every kind of promissory note, but we hope you’re left with a basic knowledge of how to sell a promissory note.
+If you have any questions or would like a quote, feel free to contact a note buyer today.